Frydafly/van-export-to-mysql/README.md

 # About

-These SQL scripts run code that updates the data in our MySQL server from the voter file
+These python notebooks run code that updates the data in our MySQL server from VAN voter file data.

 # serverupdate instructions